 Beginning in infancy, kids will visit a doctor for regular checkups.
 During these, the doctor will record height and weight as they compare with that of other kids the same age on a growth chart.
 This valuable tool can help the doctor determine whether a child is growing at an appropriate rate or whether there might be problems.

 You can do a few things to help ensure that your child grows and develops normally.
 Critical to kids' overall health and wellness are:

-enough rest:Sleep patterns vary by age and individual child, but most kids need an average of 10 to 12 hours of sleep per night.
+Enough rest:Sleep patterns vary by age and individual child, but most kids need an average of 10 to 12 hours of sleep per night.
 Sleep gives growing bodies the rest they need to continue growing properly.

-proper nutrition: A balanced diet full of essential vitamins and minerals will help kids reach their full growth potential.
+Good nutrition: A balanced diet full of essential vitamins and minerals will help kids reach their full growth potential.

 Talking to Kids About Growth

 Kids differ in growth and development during childhood — just like adults, some kids are taller or shorter.
 Generally, girls hit puberty earlier than boys, although some girls might lag behind their peers in breast development or getting their first period.
 All of this is usually normal.

 Try to avoid comparing growth among siblings or other children.
 Drawing attention to height, for example, will only make kids feel self-conscious about their size.
 Encourage your kids to accept their own growth and development.
 Explain that some kids grow and develop at different rates — and late bloomers usually catch up eventually.